darkn3rd/oop-tut/cpp/c00.overloading/README.md

 ## Notes

 In traditional C language, you cannot have two functions with the same name.
-In C++, you can have two functions with the same name, as long as they are not ambigious, meaning that they need to have different variables.
-When you pass in a different number variables or type of variables, C++ will select the appropriate function.
+In C++, you can have two functions with the same name, as long as they are not ambiguous, meaning that they need to have different variables.
+When you pass in a different number of variables or different types of variables (or a combination of the two), C++ will select the appropriate function.